Advice > Product management

 We've created a resume template that you can use as a basis or reference point for writing your resume.

-Unlike the three resumes above, this resume is not a real one.
+Unlike the resumes above, this resume is not a real one.
 Instead, it's an amalgamation of the many high-quality CVs that candidates have shared with us before going on to work at Google, Meta, and Amazon, etc.

 example PM resume